jmhobbs/detours-clone/README.md

 ## How it works

-This clone involves a client and a server, since on Linux the hosts file is protected we have to run our daemon with a privileged user.
+This app involves a client and a server, since on Linux the hosts file is protected we have to run our daemon with a privileged user.
 The client and server communicate via TCP sockets with JSON.

 Currently I have two clients.
 One is an HTTP server and one is a GTK client.